|Quick Facts: Receptionists|

 |Short-term on-the-job training|

-Receptionists perform various administrative tasks, including answering telephones and giving information to the public and customers.
+Receptionists perform administrative tasks, such as answering phones, receiving visitors, and providing general information about their organization to the public and customers.

 Compare the job duties, education, job growth, and pay of receptionists with similar occupations.